piaccho/cinema-world/README.md

 -   **Movie Browsing:** Explore a diverse collection of movies with intuitive navigation like a carousel, and genre selection, and a search bar.
 -   **Movie Details:** Access comprehensive movie information and details including plot summaries, duration, languages, and trailers.
 -   **Repertoires Viewing:** You can view showing schedules for each movie, which include details like time, price, available seats, and the type of showing.
--   **User Registration:** Authentication and registration as a new user allow you to unlock more features.
--   **Ticket Booking:** Book tickets for desired movies and decide which places you prefer.
--   **Movie Reviews:** You can express your opinion about the film by leaving a rating and review.
--   **Admin Panel:** Manage movie listings, user accounts, and other resources through a dedicated admin panel.

 <div id="demo" />